 I had an epiphany late in bed the other night.
 Yeah I know, I’m daft (or I was hungry), but it suddenly came to me how delicious strawberry buttermilk muffins would be.
 Strawberries aren’t a fruit you commonly hear about in terms of baking, at least not as much as blueberries, raspberries or cherries, and I don’t know why because their gorgeous rosy sweetness fits perfectly well into muffins or cakes.
 I’m just as guilty of neglecting them.

 I used lemon zest in these muffins to offset the sweetness of the berries and I decided to use butter instead of oil and buttermilk instead of milk.
 You could also use raspberries, blueberries or even blackberries!
 I’m always disappointed blackberries (even frozen) are difficult to find as I love to bake with them – I enjoy their dark elegance, like tiny little bunches of grapes.
-I also mostly use frozen berries in baking however if I use fresh, I choose firm fruit so it doesn’t fall apart in the cooking process.

 These cute little cakes are fluffy and light with sweet little bites of strawberry and a slight lemony tang.
 They might even be pretty enough to display for a high tea.